sg893052/sonic-buildimage/base/master_key_infra/Master key encryption feature HLD.md

 ![Flow diagram](Flow_diagram.jpg)

 # 5 Error Handling

 Any errors encountered during the execution of any D-BUS APIs will be logged appropriately to syslog.
 In addition,  log messages are logged for the following events:

 1) New master key configured by user.

+"A new master key has been configured on the system."

 2) Master key deleted by the user.

+"System using unique system default master key."

 3) Incorrect old key provided by the user.

+"Master key update failed, incorrect old key provided."

 4) Encryption/decryption operation failed.

+"Encryption operation failed."

 5)  In the absence of a configured master key, a message is logged to indicate to the user that the system is working with the default master key.

+"System using a unique default master key.
+Please configure a master key using "key config-key password-encrypt" command."

 # 6 Serviceability and Debug